-The mapper MUST receive one set of the required document functions with each copy of a document, and MUST include the converted information as parameters with each IPP document
+The mapper SHALL receive one set of the required document functions with each copy of a document, and SHALL include the converted information as operation or job template attributes with each IPP document.

-If the control file contains required and recommended document functions, the required functions SHOULD precede the recommended ones and if the job contains multiple documents, all the functions for each document are grouped together as shown in the example of section 6.3 "Required Document Functions".
+If the control file contains required and recommended document functions, the required functions SHOULD precede the recommended ones and if the job contains multiple documents, all the functions for each document are grouped together as shown in the example of $\underline{\text{section}}$ "Required Document Functions".
 However, the document functions MAY be in any order.

-LPD f unctio n IPP name value description name value f fff Print formatted file document-format 'application/octet- stream' 1 fff Print file leaving control characters document-format 'application/octet- stream'
+LPD functi on IPP name value description name value f fff Print formatted file document-format 'application/octet- stream' l fff Print file leaving control characters document-format 'application/octet- stream' o fff Print Postscript output file document-format 'application/PostScri pt' see note